NILESHMITTAL/python/README.md

 "merge sort"

-this is a merge sort  program
+"this is a merge sort  program."